Roofing

 Asphalt Shingle Roofs

-Asphalt shingles are the most common types of roofing materials for a reason: They are designed to protect a home through decades of exposure with minimal upkeep.
-They also come in a variety of colors and styles, so you can find one that complements your home’s exterior.
+Asphalt shingles are the most common roofing materials for a reason–They are designed to protect a home through decades of exposure with minimal upkeep.
+They also come in various colors and styles.
+This way, you can find one that complements your home’s exterior.

-Shingles with higher asphalt content are known to last longer due to their increased density.
-Although fairly durable, asphalt shingles are still subject to damage, so your roof should be assessed after a major storm.
+Shingles with higher asphalt content last longer due to their increased density.
+Asphalt shingles are fairly durable.
+However, they can still be damaged.
+You should assess your roof after major storms.

-There are three major categories of asphalt roofing shingle products available: Strip (3-tab) shingles, Dimensional (Architectural) shingles and Luxury shingles.
-It is important to understand the difference in order to make the best decision for you and your home.
+Three major categories of asphalt roofing shingle products are available: Strip (3-tab) shingles, Dimensional (Architectural) shingles, and Luxury shingles.
+It is important to understand the difference to make the best decision for you and your home.

 Strip Asphalt Shingles

 Strip shingles are made from a single layer of asphalt and have a flat appearance.
 The exposed portion of the shingle is notched to create three tabs.
-The tabs are lined along their lower edges, making them look like they are one large piece.
+The tabs are lined along their lower edges.
+This makes them look like one large piece.

-- The flat profile makes it difficult for the wind to get underneath the shingles or catch and lift a shingle
+• The flat profile makes it hard for the wind to lift or get under the shingles.

 Cons:

-- Over time, the oils contained in the shingles rise to the top and are washed away or dried out by the elements (which makes them weak and brittle)
+• Over time, the oils in the shingles rise to the top.
+The elements then wash or dry them away, making the shingles weak and brittle.

 Dimensional (Architectural) Asphalt Shingles